hyperwatch/hyperwatch/docs/input.md

 - The default `combined` format:
   `'%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-agent}i"'`

-- the `access_watch_combined` format that extracts important HTTP headers from the request:
+- the `hyperwatch_combined` format that extracts important HTTP headers from the request:
   `'%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-agent}i" "%{Accept}i" "%{Accept-Charset}i" "%{Accept-Encoding}i" "%{Accept-Language}i" "%{Connection}i" "%{Dnt}i" "%{From}i" "%{Host}i"'`.

-If possible, we recommend you to use the `access_watch_combined` format to take full advantage of the Hyperwatch data augmentation in the pipeline.
+If possible, we recommend you to use the `hyperwatch_combined` format to take full advantage of the Hyperwatch data augmentation in the pipeline.

 ### Custom